 After the merger, Athens Railway Station became Greece’s biggest train hub, but the name Larissa stuck.
 Even the metro stop is called Stathmos Larissis.

-Therefore, when you arrive in Athens by train, don’t be confused: Athens Railway Station = Larissis Station.
+Therefore, when you arrive in Athens by train, don’t be confused.
+Athens Railway Station = Larissis Station.

 This guide breaks down real train ticket prices and ferry connections, so you know exactly what to expect when budgeting for your journey.